Welcome to the University Website for Postgraduate Research Students

 Thesis Submission and Viva

-If you are ready to submit your thesis, you can via email it to PGRS and as long as we have had the Intention to Submit Form it will be forwarded on to your examiners.
-Vivas are taking place as normal and will usually be done remotely.
+Vivas are taking place as normal (see above) and will usually be done remotely.
 You will need to complete a Remote Viva Form which you can return to PGRS.
 Furthermore, the Remote Viva policy (Appendix 9 of the PGR Code of Practice) is available by accessing the CoP link below.